Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation: SLPIC

 With particles limited to speeds below $v_0$, one may choose the timestep $\Delta t \lesssim \Delta x/v_0$, where $\Delta x$ is the cell size, so that particles will not cross more than one cell per timestep.
-This allows an increase in timestep by a factor $v_{\rm max}/v_0 \sim v_e/v_0$, where $v_{\rm max}$ is the maximum particle speed and $v_e$ is the thermal velocity.
+This allows an increase in timestep by a factor $v_{\rm max}/v_0 \sim v_{te}/v_0$, where $v_{\rm max}$ is the maximum particle speed and $v_{te}$ is the thermal velocity.
 Like methods involving Boltzmann electrons, this method is useful when the electron distribution is quasi steady-state on the timescales of ion motion.
-However, unlike Boltzmann electron methods, this method simulates an arbitrary electron distribution and has an ``adjustable'' approximation, which allows the simulation to change continuously into a full PIC simulation by increasing $v_0$ just above the maximum particle speed.
+However, unlike Boltzmann electron methods, this method simulates an arbitrary electron distribution and has an ``adjustable'' approximation, which allows the simulation to change continuously into a full PIC simulation by increasing $v_0$ above the maximum particle speed.

-Despite some mathematical resemblance, SLPIC is not a $\delta f$-PIC method, nor is it equivalent to lowering the speed of light to $v_0$.
-Whereas $\delta f$ methods evolve a perturbed distribution $\delta f(x,v,t)$ on top of a given (usually equilibrium) distribution $f_0(x,v)$ (see, e.g., \cite{Parker1993fully}), SLPIC evolves the entire distribution function $f(x,v,t)$ and does not require that the solution be a small perturbation of some known equilibrium.
-And while lowering the speed of light to $v_0$ would certainly impose a speed limit, particles would not follow the same trajectories as if the speed of light had not been lowered.
+Despite some mathematical resemblance, SLPIC is not a $\delta \! f$-PIC method,\cite{Parker1993fully, Hu1994} nor is it equivalent to lowering the speed of light to $v_0$.
+Whereas $\delta \! f$ methods evolve a perturbed distribution $\delta \! f(\mathbf{x},\mathbf{v},t)$ on top of a given (usually equilibrium) distribution $f_0(\mathbf{x},\mathbf{v})$, SLPIC evolves a distribution $g(\mathbf{x},\mathbf{v},t)$ which reproduces key physics processes occurring in the entire distribution $f(\mathbf{x},\mathbf{v},t)$; it does not require that the solution be a small perturbation of some known equilibrium.
+And while lowering the speed of light to $v_0$ would certainly impose a speed limit, it would also alter particle trajectories in a way that SLPIC doesn't.